varlese/polyglots/README.md

 # Polyglots Workspace
-Testing Github to organize and coordinate on Polyglots team efforts.
+Testing workspace to organize and coordinate on Polyglots team projects.